 Several allotropic forms

-Allotropy is the presence of the element in more than one form which have different physical properties and similar chemical ones, The allotropic phenomenon appears in the solid nonmetals only, Due to the presence of the solid nonmetal element in different crystalline forms, each form differs in the number of atoms and in their arrangement.
+Allotropy is the presence of the element in more than one form which has different physical properties and similar chemical ones, The allotropic phenomenon appears in the solid nonmetals only, Due to the presence of the solid nonmetal element in different crystalline forms, each form differs in the number of atoms and in their arrangement.

-- Antimony : Allotropic forms are yellow , black .
+- Arsenic: Allotropic forms are black, grey, yellow (waxy yellow).

 Oxides of group 5A elements